Kerry Clark: Administration

-Honours
+Honours and awards

 In the 1989 Queen's Birthday Honours, Clark was appointed an Officer of the Order of the British Empire, for services to bowls.
 In 2013, he was an inaugural inductee into the Bowls New Zealand Hall of Fame.
 Clark was appointed a Companion of the New Zealand Order of Merit for services to bowls in the 2017 Queen's Birthday Honours.
+In 2018, Clark was awarded the Commonwealth Games Federation Order of Merit.